abasallo/trello-clone/packages/backend/README.md

 In the project directory, you must copy .env.example as .env a fill missing fields and/or modify already filled ones.

+If CONNECTION_URL is omitted in .env, the server defaults to in-memory (SQLite) initialised with sample data.

 In the project directory, you can run:

 ### `yarn`